 17. Board: Verify dimensions with drawing, no other shape permitted.
-Maximum radius of bottom corners 13mm (1/2").
+Maximum radius of bottom corners $13mm(1/2")^$.
 Centerboard shall be made of any hard aluminum alloy.
 6061T6 or its equivalent is recommended.

-The thickness of centerboard shall be 10mm (3/8").
+The thickness of centerboard shall be 10 mm (3/8").
 There shall be no inserts or other means of changing the distribution of the weight.
-Boards must be uniform thickness except within 25mm (1") of edges, which may be tapered off.
-Centerboards may be cut out for lightness (see drawing).
-The handle of the centerboard shall be installed in such a manner that the aft edge of the centerboard is perpendicular to the base line when the centerboard is completely down, and the centerboard shall not extend more then 851mm (33 1/2") below the keel.
-The 851mm (33 1/2") point shall be marked at aft edge on starboard side by a center punch.
+Boards must be uniform thickness except within 25 mm (1") of edges, which may be tapered off.

+The centerboard widths have an allowance of +/-3mm.(1/8") Centerboards may be cut out (minimum 940mm) for lightness (see drawing, page).

+The handle of the centerboard shall be installed in such a manner that the aft edge of the centerboard is perpendicular to the base line when the centerboard is completely down, and the centerboard shall not extend more then $851 \text{mm} (33 \ 1/2")$ below the keel.
+The $851 \text{mm} (33 \ 1/2")$ point shall be marked at aft edge on starboard side by a center punch.

-- 17.1Effective Jan.
-1, 2001, centerboards complying with the measurement restrictions set out in Rule 17.1 (above) made of sheet molding compound (SMC) manufactured by Inapal Plasticos of Portugal may be used in any Snipe regatta up to, but not including, national championships and major international championships.
+17.1 Effective Jan.
+1, 2001, centerboards complying with the measurement restrictions set out in Rule 17.1 (above) made of sheet molding compound (SMC) manufactured by Inapal Plasticos of Portugal may be used in any Snipe-regatta up to, but not including, national championships and major international championships.
 In addition however, the national secretary of any SCIRA country may approve the use of the SMC centerboard in the national championship of that country.
 Boats sailing with the SMC centerboard must add weight where it may be easily seen if necessary to comply with minimum weight restrictions of the Class.
 Such weight shall be permanently attached with peened over bolts, glass cloth, or permanent mastic.
-Only one centerboard may be measured and used at a regatta. - 17.2 Trunk: Slot in centerboard trunk maximum 546mm (21 1/2") long and no more than 13mm (1/2") in width if in fiberglass or 14mm (9/16") if in wood or plywood.
+Only one centerboard may be measured and used at a regatta.

+17.21 Trunk: Slot in centerboard trunk maximum 546mm (21 1/2") long and no more than 13mm (1/2") in width if in fiberglass or 14mm (9/16") if in wood or plywood.
 The aft edge of the centerboard trunk shall be perpendicular to base line.
 Forward edge of centerboard trunk shall either be perpendicular or slope forward 6mm (1/4") maximum at the top of trunk.
 If seals are used on the centerboard trunk, they shall be used at the top of the trunk only.
 Any type of seals may be used.
 For all boats built after Jan.
-1, 2001: the aft end of the centerboard trunk must be 310mm, -0 + 3mm ($12 \frac{1}{4}$ ", -0" + 1/8") from the outside of the hull to the top of the trunk.
+1, 2001: the aft end of the centerboard trunk must be 310mm, -0 + 3mm (12 1/4", -0" + 1/8") from the outside of the hull to the top of the trunk.
 The top of centerboard trunk shall be parallel to baseline.